petenorth/graalvm-native-maven-template/README.md

       -p GIT_BRANCH=<GIT_BRANCH> \
       -p APP_NAME=<APP_NAME> | oc create -f -

-Or the template can be referenced via a URL
+Or the template can be referenced via a URL.

+Start a pipeline build with

+    oc start-build test-pipeline

+this will fail but will result in a Jenkins instance being started.

+The Jenkins needs to be reconfigured so that the maven slave points to

+    docker.io/petenorth/graalvm-jenkins-slave:latest

 ## Working Netty